Properly Assessing the Boston Apartment Rental Market Through the Real-Time Vacancy Rate vs. Real-Time Availability Rate

 These two data points provide us with a majority of the information we need to assess the apartment market in Boston.
 When the market sustains low combined RTAR an RTVR, there is strong historical evidence of high demand and low supply.
 Econ 101 teaches us that landlords will raise their prices upward.

 Here in Boston, we’ve seen extraordinarily low RTAR and RTVR over the past 8 years.
 During that time-span, rent prices have steadily climbed, overall inventory has still grown, and demand has never failed to match the growing supply.
 Because of this, Boston has become one of the fastest growing, highest rents and lowest vacancy rate real estate markets in the country.

 Sharing Our Apartment Data With You

-Over the next few months, we plan to report on not only current numbers, but we will also track and analyze historical trends for all of Greater Boston.
-Our ultimate goal in doing this is to give landlords the data they need to minimize vacancies and maximize rental revenue and set proper price points.
+Over the next few months, we plan to report on more than just current numbers.
+We will also track and analyze historical trends for all of Greater Boston.
+Our ultimate goal in doing this is to give landlords the data they need to minimize vacancies, maximize rental revenue, and set proper price points.
 This data is a powerful tool for any property manager looking to maximize their ROI and make informed decisions.
 Overall, the benefits are huge to everyone because it helps properly price units to get rented more quickly so supply is better utilized as guesswork is eliminated.

 Stay tuned to our blog and our network of 80 local websites for more detailed analysis of vacancy rates for nearly every local area in Greater Boston.
 If you’re a landlord in the Greater Metro Boston Area, be sure to list your apartment with us if you haven’t already.
 Once you do, you’ll have on-demand access to all of this data and the most powerful marketing tools available, saving you time and maximizing your revenue.